SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 * Identical to (``a === b``)
 * Not identical to (``a !== b``)

 The identical operators are used to test if two object variables both refer to the same object instance.
-They are described in detail in :doc:`ClassesObjectsAndStructs`.
+These are described in detail in :doc:`ClassesObjectsAndStructs`.

 Each of the comparison operators returns a ``Bool`` value to indicate whether or not the statement is true: